GUHAN4009/Customer_Behaviour_Analysis/README.md

 👤 About Me
 ---
-I'm Guhan, a Computer Science student specializing in Data Science.
+Hi I'm Guhan, a Data Science student.
 This project is part of my ongoing effort to build practical, portfolio-ready experience in data analytics and visualization.